-It‘s difficult to give a complex solution providing the user with a simple and enjoyable use flow for every scenario.
-In addition, it gets worse when new elements (not provided in the basic architecture) need to be added at the request of the bank after the sale.
+It‘s difficult for such a complex solution to provide the user with a simple and enjoyable use flow for every scenario.
+In addition, it gets worse when new elements (not provided in the basic architecture) need to be added at the bank's request after the sale.

-This can lead to an extremely negative UX caused by the banking information architecture complexity, an increase of the user-learning curve, user cognitive overload, and overall frustration caused by friction.
+This can lead to a highly negative UX caused by the information architecture complexity, bad navigation, an increase in the user-learning curve, user cognitive overload, and overall frustration caused by friction.

-Therefore, special attention must be paid to the banking platform information architecture at the initial stage of the finance software design: it must be intuitive and scalable.
+Therefore, special attention must be paid to the banking software information architecture: it must be intuitive and scalable.

-From our experience, we can say that banking software vendors are improving their products and they want to make them user-centered.
-To achieve that, they hire UX experts to work on finance software design within their product development team.
+From our experience, banking software vendors are improving their products and want to make them user-centered.
+They hire UX experts to work on finance software design within their product development team to achieve that.
 They also cooperate with external UX agencies and consultants.
-At the same time, banks are getting more and more active in compensating these drawbacks on their own.
+At the same time, banks are getting increasingly active in managing the above-mentioned risks on their own.

-In particular, some banks separate the implementation of the basic platform and the development of the UI/UX.
-This allows them to use a ready-to-use vendor solution while still providing the best UX on developing the interface with the UX design consultancy.
+In particular, some banks separate the implementation of the core platform and the development of the UI/UX frontend solution.
+This allows them to use a ready-to-use vendor solution while establishing the best UX in cooperation with the UX design agency such as ours.

-Will these digital solutions be able to become sufficiently user-centered and innovative in order to compete with the Fintech startups that are actively disrupting the financial industry?
-Banks should pay attention to five key UX design aspects when choosing the ideal banking software platform.
+Banks should pay attention to five key UX design aspects when choosing the ideal banking software platform:

-1. Make sure that solution corresponds to the bank's UX strategy
+Make sure that the solution corresponds to the bank's UX strategy

-It is necessary to have a clear UX strategy in order to choose the ideal vendor to maximize the bank's value for customers.
-What banking products and activities are essential?
+It is necessary to have a clear UX strategy to choose the ideal vendor to maximize the bank's value for customers.
+What is the bank's digital strategy?
+What banking services are the most essential and demanded?
 What form should they have in digital channels?
 What user emotions and reactions should be according to the bank’s positioning and identity?

-A solution that is too formal is not suitable for an informal and revolutionary bank and vice versa.
+A formal visual language is unsuitable for an informal and revolutionary bank and vice versa.
 For example, strict lines and a template interface may conflict with the image of a democratic and friendly banking brand.
 Digital products should represent the key values of the bank.

 Make sure that the sections and content blocks are grouped into clear and user-friendly way.
 Ideally, you should minimize the number of key sections and modules.
 This will help the user to quickly frame the actual service mind map.
 Use clear naming in navigation and avoid professional slang.

-3. Make sure that solution provides key user scenarios in an easy and fast way
+Make sure that the solution provides key user scenarios in an easy and fast way

-Make a list of priority user scenarios, according to their current behavior.
-Thus, a list of user expectations is generated for each digital banking product.
+Make a list of priority user scenarios according to their current behavior.
+Thus, each digital banking product generates a list of user expectations.

-In addition, a user's typical Failure Map can be developed for a deeper analysis.
+In addition, a user's Failure Map should be developed for a deeper analysis.
 After all, the negative experience is best remembered.
 Therefore, a good solution must take into account any possible bad scenario.

-The products are launched on a competitive market.
+The products are launched in a competitive market.
 Banking users have more and more opportunities to choose from.
 They compare different solutions with different criteria: technology, visual environment, convenience, cost, clarity, and simplicity.

-Make sure that the solution offered to your bank beats your competitors, or is at least at the same level.
-It should look modern and offer cutting-edge user experience in solving customers’ problems.
+Make sure that the solution offered to your bank beats your competitors or is at least at the same level.
+It should look modern and offer a cutting-edge user experience in solving customers’ problems.

-5. Reserve opportunity to tune-up UX after users’ feedback
+Reserve the opportunity to tune up UX after users’ feedback

 Delivering the best UX does not finish once the digital financial service is launched.
 Users’ feedback should be a powerful source of insights for constant product improvement.

-Therefore, you need to make sure that the banking software vendor is able to make changes after the solution is released and ready for continuous platform development.
-It may also be important for the bank to get access to the software to improve the product themselves.
+Therefore, you must ensure that the banking software vendor will make changes after the solution is released and ready for continuous platform development.
+It is also important for the bank to get access to the software to improve the product UX themselves.